BanDoong/BanDoong/README.md

 ## Hi I'm Seung Kyu! ✋

 ### Currently
 - Master Candidate of Pusan National University (2021.03 - 2023.02)
+  - Subjects : Multimodal Learning for early diagnosis of Alzheimer's Disease
 - Looking for a job 😎